danilw/nanovg-vulkan-min-integration-demo/README.md

 # nanovg-vulkan-min-integration-demo

-**What is it** - this project show Vulkan NanoVG integration to custom render pass.
+**What is it** - this project show Vulkan NanoVG integration to custom render pass, not using any external libraries.

 NanoVG Vulkan port github link - [nanovg_vulkan](https://github.com/danilw/nanovg_vulkan)